umutguler/qbittorrent-listen-port-updater/README.md

-# port-sync
+# qBittorrent forward-port-updater

+Fork off an existing project that includes some updates + a dockerfile to be deployed as a container.
-Small python script to sync forwarded port from gluetun container with the qbittorrent `listen_port` and `embedded_tracker_port`
+This is a small python script to update qbittorrent's port forwarding from glueetun, as gluetun doesn't keep the port static.
+You can also find the image on dockerhub at [uguler/qbittorrent-port-updater](uguler/qbittorrent-port-updater)

 ## Requirements
 You have to edit your Gluetun container configuration adding new volume: